powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 ### minPlausibleTargetVoltage and maxPlausibleTargetVoltage
-Equipments with voltage regulation target voltage outside these per-unit thresholds are considered suspect and are discarded from regulation prior to load flow resolution.
+Equipments with voltage regulation target voltage outside these per-unit thresholds are considered suspect and are discarded from regulation prior to load flow resolution.<br>
 The default values are `0.8` and `1.2` p.u. and they must be greater or equal to `0`.

 ### minRealisticVoltage and maxRealisticVoltage